CCAM today welcomes Blaser Swisslube as its 15th member and the second from Switzerland

 “Maximizing ROI on significant investments in tools and machinery is high on the list of every advanced manufacturer,” said Dr. Michael Beffel, interim president and executive director of CCAM.
 “Blaser Swisslube brings that expertise to the research table and we are thrilled to have the company’s insight as member companies and universities ramp up projects.”

 Founded in 1936, Blaser Swisslube serves customers worldwide across the manufacturing spectrum.
 With its products, the company seeks to lower operating costs, increase productivity, extend tool life and improve the surface quality of parts fabricated by its customers.
-The company joins CCAM as a Tier 2 Member, granting it access to results of generic research conducted by members and a seat on CCAM’s technical advisory committee, which sets research direction.
+The company joins CCAM as a Tier 2 Member, granting it access to results of core research conducted by members and a seat on CCAM’s technical advisory committee, which sets research direction.

 “We’ve been in business for more than 75 years helping manufacturers stay a step ahead through improved equipment operations,” said Marc Blaser, CEO at Blaser Swisslube.
 “CCAM’s collaborative approach to advanced manufacturing challenges allows us to contribute, learn and keep our customers on the cutting edge.”

 CCAM is a research-based collaboration between the University of Virginia, Virginia Tech, Virginia State University and manufacturing companies worldwide.
 Manufacturers join CCAM as members and guide research leveraging both university faculty and CCAM scientists in two focus areas: surface engineering and manufacturing systems.
 CCAM recently completed a 60,000 square-foot, state-of-the-art research facility in Prince George County, Va., adjacent to Rolls-Royce’s jet engine components plant.
 CCAM took occupancy of the research center on September 11, 2012.
 For more information, visit www.ccam-va.com.